Ph.D. Harvard University, Economics (2003)

 Watson, Tara, 2009.
 “Marriage Meets the Joneses,” Vox EU. (http://www.voxeu.org/index.php?q=node/3533).

 Watson, Tara, 2007.
 “Book Review: The Geography of American Poverty: Is There a Need for Place-Based Policies? by Mark D. Partridge and Dan S. Rickman,” Journal of Regional Science, 47(5), pp.1002-1004.

 Watson, Tara, 2007.
 “New Housing, Income Inequality, and Distressed Metropolitan Areas,” Brookings Metropolitan Policy Program Policy Brief Series.

 Work in Progress

-Thompson, Kalee, and Tara Watson, Undocumented: The High Costs of Immigration Enforcement (working title),
+Thompson, Kalee, and Tara Watson, Undocumented: The High Costs of Immigration Enforcement (working title), University of Chicago press.

 Schmidt, Lucie, Lara Shore-Sheppard, and Tara Watson, “The Effect of SNAP and the Broader Safety Net on Mental Health and Food Insecurity,” in progress.